adramelech-123/adramelech-123/README.md

 ### What I'm Working On

-- 🌱 **Learning:** Diving into Linux Bash Scripting and Docker to enhance my backend efficiency and containerization skills.
+- 🌱 **Learning:** Diving into the field of Blockchain, namely Solidity and the Rust-based Solana.
 - 🚀 **Projects:** Currently working on a cool anime website for fans who want to skip filler episodes.
 Check it out [here](https://fillerxepisodes.com/)